aybabtme/blog/source/_posts/2012-12-10-uottawa-at-cusec-in-numbers.markdown

 * We broke the 39 limit!
 DON'T WORRY!
 I'll apply for funding again this Winter (I'm repeating myself).
-Also, I'll confirm the numbers tomorrow when I get to catch everybody's registration at the IEEE office.
+Also, I'll confirm the numbers tomorrow when I get to catch everybody's registration sheet at the IEEE office.
 * This will be the biggest delegation uOttawa sent to CUSEC.
 At least as far as I've managed to count back.
-* We're (at the time of writing) way ahead of Waterloo (2nd), and way ahead of all the other campuses as well.
+* We're (at the time of writing) way ahead of Waterloo (2nd), and way ahead of all the other Universities as well.
 Whatever it might be worth!
 * Get your résumé ready for CUSEC!
-You should look up the sponsors at [CUSEC.net][1] and lookup their "Career" page.
-You'll what kind of jobs/internships they offer, and you won't look like a moron when you get to their booth with your résumé.
+You should look up the sponsors at [CUSEC.net][1] and look up their "Career" or "Job" page.
+You'll find what kind of jobs/internships they offer, and you won't look like a moron when you get to their booth with your résumé.